abathur8bit/chessbox/README.md

 Chessbox is the sum of three parts.
 The controller,  the GUI, and the hardware.

-**The hardware** is the chess board with the LEDs, reed switches, MCPs and all the wires.
+**The hardware** is the chess board with the LEDs, piece switches, MCPs and all the wires.
 You can read about building that on the [Chessbox blog](https://8bitcoder.com/chessbox).

 > Note that Chessbox is the new name for ChessLR.

 **The controller** is the interface to the hardware.
-It turns the LEDs on/off and uses the reed switches to sense when a piece is on a square.
+It turns the LEDs on/off and uses the piece switches to sense when a piece is on a square.
 This runs on the PI.

 **The GUI** is the user interface that a person interacts with to start a new game, set the skill level etc. The GUI also connects to a chess engine.